helloworld0833/myachievementspyqt/README.md

 myachievementspyqt is a PyQt based task management tool.

-[PyQt](https://pypi.org/project/PyQt5/) is a Python bindings for Qt, which is a set of cross-platform C++ libraries that can be easily used to create UIs.
+[PyQt](https://pypi.org/project/PyQt5/) is a set of Python bindings for Qt, which is a set of cross-platform C++ libraries that can be easily used to create UIs.

 ![demo image](https://github.com/helloworld0833/myachievementspyqt/blob/master/demo.png?raw=true)